-In the UK, 12 children and young people are still being diagnosed every day during the COVID-19 pandemic.
+12 children and young people are still being diagnosed every day in the UK.
 Sadly, out of these 12 two will not survive.

 Please donate today to make sure every child with cancer gets to reach the magical day of ringing the end of treatment bell.